PolicyStat/terrarium/README.md

 If you're using an index server other than PyPI (perhaps an index server with internal-only packages), then you need to be able to tell terrarium to use that index URL.
-Terrariam does not have the `-i` (`--index-url`) option that pip has, so how do you indicate the index URL?
+Terrarium does not have the `-i` (`--index-url`) option that pip has, so how do you indicate the index URL?
 Well, you may recall that pip requirements files can also contain command-line options...
 So add a line like this to one of your